Unions latines

-Unions latines (UL) was an early 20th century fascist Algerian political party.
+Unions latines (UL) was an early 20th century fascist Algerian Pied-noir political party.

 Background

-Deeply anti-Semitic and xenophobic, the political focus of the extreme right Pied-Noir settlers in Algeria was guided by the unrelenting torrent of violence between them and local Muslim population.
+Deeply antisemitic and xenophobic, the political focus of the extreme right Pied-Noir settlers in Algeria was guided by the unrelenting torrent of violence between them and local Muslim population.
 In 1871, the Kabyle Revolt had resulted in the slaughter of 2,686 settlers by Berber rebels.
 This led to repressive measures including reparations, summary executions and laws that stripped tribes of their property rights.
 By 1920 the legal reforms of 1883 and 1887 had given 2.6 million hectares of Algerian land to Europeans.

 Impoverished by these reforms, Algerians were forced to work as virtual slave labor on lands now owned by Europeans.
 They grew more violent under the brutal colonial laws known as the Code de l'Indigénat under which the legal rights of "citizens" were formally distinguished from "subjects".
 The Algerian "subjects" were not afforded any right to jury trials.
 They were punished heavily for even minor infractions and forced to pay burdensome fines.
 The result of these measures was a murder rate eight times greater than that of Metropolitan France.

-When the Jonnart Law in 1919 gave Algerians mostly symbolic political rights, a great torrent of anti-Muslim sentiment was unleashed that mirrored the earlier anti-Semitic colonial politics of the 1890s.
+When the Jonnart Law in 1919 gave Algerians mostly symbolic political rights, a great torrent of anti-Muslim sentiment was unleashed that mirrored the earlier antisemitic colonial politics of the 1890s.
 The rift between continental republicanism and colonial politics deepened in the 1920s as anti-Republican movements like the Action Francaise (Af) and Jeunesses patriotes (JP) emerged in opposition to countless real or imagined enemies—communists, socialists, metropolitans, Muslims and Jews were all seen as acting against settler interests.
 Even though AF and JP were established in continental France, they were not able to duplicate their success in Algeria due to their core position in support of French imperial monarchy.